-- Proof of Roundtrip Mileage (car travel): generally calculated by online map service, such as Google Maps, that includes information on the route and roundtrip mileage.
+Proof of Roundtrip Mileage (car travel): generally calculated by an online map service, such as Google Maps, that includes information on the route and roundtrip mileage.

-- Flight Itinerary (air travel): generally in the form of an email confirmation; it is understandable that applicants that have not yet purchased airfare will not have a flight itinerary.
+Flight Itinerary (air travel): generally in the form of an email confirmation; it is understandable that applicants that have not yet purchased airfare will not have a flight

-- University Sanctioned Travel Form: please click the link below under Additional Documents, complete the form and submit with the funding application; the USTR is for the purpose of maintaining
+University Sanctioned Travel Form: please click the link below under Additional Documents, complete the form and submit with the funding application; the USTR is for the purpose

-- DA130 and voided check or deposit slip: only necessary if the applicant is a University employee; this document and the voided check or receipt allow for direct deposit reimbursement.
+DA130 and voided check or deposit slip: only necessary if the applicant is a University employee; this document and the voided check or receipt allow for direct deposit

 Individual Funding Request Application